martincusack979/martincusack979/README.md

 ## Hi there 👋

-- My name is Martin Cusack and I am based in Greystones in County Wicklow, Ireland.
+- My name is Martin Cusack and I'm based in Greystones in County Wicklow, Ireland.
 - I'm a recent graduate of the Higher Diploma in Science in Data Analytics program at ATU Galway.

 - I’m currently working on planning and managing a variety of projects to collate large amounts of data for analysis.